avagin/avagin.github.io/how-fast-is-procfs.md

               1.12% strncpy
 ```

-Here is nothing interesting except for the fact that there are no visible
+Nothing stands out, except for the fact that there are no visible
-time-consuming functions, which can be optimized.
+time-consuming functions to be optimized.

 Now let’s see how many system calls are needed to get information about all processes: